thomaspinckney3/cs4501/Project2.md

 	$ chmod +x /usr/local/bin/docker-compose

-When you've got Compose installed, create a new directory with

-	mkdir Compose
-	cd Compose

-Then go ahead and create a new file, docker-compose.yml, in the project root directory.
+When you've got Compose installed, go ahead and create a new file, docker-compose.yml, in the project root directory (you need to name the file exactly as docker-compose.yml).
 Docker Compose uses these files, called YAML files, to automatically set up or start a group of containers.
 This is handy, much easier than managing each container individually.
 You can specify a lot of different options here, but for now we're merely going to create our entity layer and then link it to our mysql database.
 You need to make sure the mysql container we created from last time is started.

 You can tell compose to create a new container by giving it a name and an image to use.